XTLS/Xray-docs-next/docs/en/config/outbounds/loopback.md

       "protocol": "loopback",
       "tag": "need-to-split",
       "settings": {
-        "tag": "traffic-input" // This tag will be used as the inboundTag inside the RuleObject }
+        "inboundTag": "traffic-input" // This tag will be used as the inboundTag inside the RuleObject }
     },
     {